CT and PET Scan vs MRI

 Unless it is of considerable volume, a mass detected on an x-ray, MRI, or CT scan is often a dot or speck requiring a judgment call.
 Determining whether a dot is an anomaly depends upon the skill, experience and alertness of the technician.
-Add these variables to the need for properly tuned equipment and you can see there is a margin for error.
-Therefore, if a radiologist reports back with positive results, get a second opinion.
+Add these variables to the need for properly tuned equipment and you can see there is a margin for error. ”Advances in AI algorithms have narrowed the gap between computers and human experts in detecting breast cancer in digital mammograms,” Ioannis Sechopoulos, PhD, of Radboud University Medical Centre in Nijmegen, the Netherlands, and colleagues wrote.
+If a radiologist reports back with positive results, get a second opinion.
 When results are negative, a second opinion is still advised.

 - Critics Question Study's 47% Observer Error Rate for Breast MRI. medscape.com